mbask/fertplan/README.md

     to lookup its nitrogen demand in table 15.2 (page 63) of the *guidelines* to contribute to **\(f_{N,a}\)** component.
 The name must match one of the following crop names available.
 Partial matching is not allowed.
-Note that this implemetation of the table has separated the crop column into two features, “actual crop” and “part” (eg fruits, whole plant, and so on).
-The available crops
+Note that `fertplan` implemetation of the table has separated the crop column into two features, the actual “crop” and “part” (eg fruits, whole plant, and so on).
+The available crops are:
-    are:

 | x           |
 | :---------- |